Herbie Rides Again: Plot

 Notorious real estate magnate and demolition baron Alonzo A. Hawk is ready to build his newest office building, the 130-story Hawk Plaza in San Francisco.
 The only building remaining on the site is an 1892 firehouse inhabited by Mrs. Steinmetz, widow of its former owner, Fire Captain Steinmetz, and aunt of mechanic Tennessee Steinmetz.
 Hawk's numerous attempts at evicting Mrs. Steinmetz have been unsuccessful, and his workers are growing impatient.
 Hawk sends his lawyer nephew Willoughby Whitfield to Mrs. Steinmetz.

 Mrs. Steinmetz takes a liking to Willoughby, and introduces him to Herbie, as well as sentient retired cable car Old No. 22 and an unnamed sentient orchestrion.
 Her neighbor Nicole, who was taken in by Mrs. Steinmetz after her apartment was demolished by Hawk, punches Willoughby when she learns that he works for Hawk, but tries to make it up to him with a ride in Herbie.
-However, Herbie goes berserk after Willoughby insults him, taking the two to a car version of a joust tournament, which Herbie wins.
+However, Herbie goes berserk after Willoughby insults him, taking the two to a car version of a joust tournament, which Herbie wins, and convinces Willoughby of Herbie's sentience.

 Later at a restaurant on Fisherman's Wharf, Nicole shocks Willoughby by telling him all the horrible things Hawk has done.
 Upset, Willoughby accidentally reveals that Hawk is his uncle; an enraged Nicole hits him into the water with a lobster in response.
-Willoughby then reconciles with Herbie and decides to cut ties with Hawk, tries to go home in disguise, but Nicole convinces him to stay, having overheard him criticize his uncle on the phone.
+Willoughby then reconciles with Herbie and decides to cut ties with Hawk, tries to go home in disguise, but Nicole convinces him to stay, having overheard him criticize his uncle on a payphone.

 Meanwhile, Hawk decides to drive Mrs. Steinmetz out himself, starting with stealing Herbie.
 Hawk manages to hotwire Herbie, but Herbie retaliates by causing a series of traffic collisions and discarding Hawk at his office.
 Later, when Herbie takes Mrs. Steinmetz to market, they are chased by Hawk's men; Herbie makes several daring escapes, with Mrs. Steinmetz oblivious throughout.

 Mrs. Steinmetz suggests to Herbie that he drive Nicole and Willoughby to the beach.
 Willoughby and Nicole enjoy a romantic moment at the beach, but Hawk's chauffeur bribes a man to block the only road out, prompting Herbie to surf through the bay to find an alternate route.